PrestaShop/docs/basics/installation/install-from-cli.md

 # Installing PrestaShop from CLI

-Since version 1.5.4, PrestaShop has had a command-line installer.
+Since version 1.5.4, PrestaShop has a command-line installer.

 This special installer makes it possible to install PrestaShop without the need to use a web browser: simply put the content of the zip archive on your web server or pull code from an official PrestaShop repository, and you can install PrestaShop through your command-line interface (CLI).